opengamedata/ogd-core/src/ogd/games/PENGUINS/README.md

 ## Other Elements

 Other (potentially non-standard) elements specified in the game's schema, which may be referenced by event/feature processors.

-game_state : {'seconds_from_launch': {'type': 'float', 'description': 'The number of seconds of game time elapsed since the game was launched, *not including time when the game was paused*.'}, 'pos': {'type': 'List[float]', 'description': 'The current position of the player headset at the moment the event occurred, formatted as [x, y, z]'}, 'rot': {'type': 'List[float]', 'description': 'The current orientation of the player headset at the moment the event occurred, formatted as [x, y, z, w]'}, 'has_rock': {'type': 'bool', 'description': 'Whether the player was holding a rock in their beak at the time the event occurred.'}}

 ### Other Ranges